American Embassy School, New Delhi: School activities and sports

 Extracurricular activities include team sports, performing arts, dance, visual arts, academic games, TaeKwonDo and other interests such as chess, climbing, and visiting historic sites and nature preserves such as Rathambore National Park.
 The school is a member of MESAC (Middle East South Asia Conference) for Grades 8–12 and ASIAC (American Schools in India Activities Conference) for Grades 6–8.

 The school used to be part of The South Asian Inter-Scholastic Association (SAISA), competing as the "Falcons" and the school colors were red and white.
 During the 1960s, the school adopted its current mascot, the Tiger.

 The school has an active service learning program and a range of community outreach activities for students, faculty, and families.
 The "Reach Out" program and other initiatives enable students to interact with people from the "jugghi" or slums near the school, including constructing a library and studying area to promote literacy.
 The high school's 12 community service clubs include Make a Difference, Rights for Children, Blind Relief Volunteers, and more.
 More than 80% of high schoolers participate in community service programs.
-The school is also the chartering organization for Cub Scout Pack 3060 and Scouts BSA Troop 60.
+The school is also the chartered organization for Cub Scout Pack 3060 and Scouts BSA Troop 60.

 As of 2015, the school has a rule regarding how much pollution is permissible for students to do outdoor classes and athletic activities.